sstockard/sstockard.github.io/Pathway.md

 ![sub](/Pathway/subtype.png "sub")

 This radar plot illustrates the associations of CNSigs with 3 different breast cancer subtypes.
 Signatures S4 and S4 and associated with ER+ breast cancers and S1 and S2 are slightly more common in TNBC.

+## Clustering Patients

+Most recently, I have tried to analyze CNSigs on a continuous scale by correlating outcomes to CNSig exposure.
+Previously, I tried to group patients via clustering and elucidating differences in clinical characterisitcs of differing clustering cohorts.
+That code can be viewed [here](https://github.com/sstockard/sstockard.github.io/blob/master/Pathway/clustering.R).

 ## Impacts

 **Clinical:**  Because CNSigs can be detected in tumor samples and are related to patient outcomes, CNSigs can act as a way to guide cancer patient treatment.
 This is important as inappropriate cancer therapies can be harmful to patients' health and survival.